alexk99/the_router/bras/subsriber_management_eng.md

 ### PBR description

-PBR mechanidm maintain PBR rules table.
+PBR mechanism maintains PBR rules table.
 Rules are applied to each incoming packet and define which routing table should be used to route the packet.
-The rules are applied in the piority order.
-Once a mathing rule is found futher rules checking is stopped and the routing table specified in the found rule is used to route the packet.
+The rules are applied in the priority order.
+Once a matching rule is found further rules checking is stopped and the routing table specified in the found rule is used to route the packet.

 ### PBR rules for L2/L2 subscribers

 Incoming L2/L3 subscriber packets are identified by source ip addresses.
 Therefore PBR rules that want to match L2/L3 subscribers packets should use tables storing ip address.
-Such PBR rules are match if subscribers source ip address is found in the specifed table.
+Such PBR rules match if subscribers source ip address is found in the specified table.

-For example the follwing command adds PBR rule with priority 10 to the PBR rule list.
+For example, the following command adds PBR rule with priority 10 to the PBR rule list.
-Any packet with source ip address found in table 'ips1' will be route according to the routes from routing table 'blocked_subsc'
+Any packet with source ip address found in table 'ips1' will be routed according to the routes from routing table 'blocked_subsc'

 	ip pbr rule add prio 10 u32set ips1 type "ip" table blocked_subsc

 ### PBR rules for dynamic VIF subscribers

-Incoming traffic of dynamic VIF subscribers is indentified by the L2_ID value, which consists of vlan id values from a packet ehternet header and port number on which the packet was received.
+Incoming traffic of dynamic VIF subscribers is identified by the L2_ID value, which consists of vlan id values from a packet ethernet header and port number on which the packet was received.
 Therefore, PBR rules that want to match dynamic VIF subscribers should use tables storing L2_ID values of unauthorised subscribers.

-For example the follwing command adds PBR rule with priority 20 to the PBR rule list.
+For example, the following command adds PBR rule with priority 20 to the PBR rule list.
-Any packet whit L2_ID found in the table 'l2s1' will be route according to the routes from routing table 'blocked_subsc'
+Any packet whit L2_ID found in the table 'l2s1' will be routed according to the routes from routing table 'blocked_subsc'

 	ip pbr rule add prio 20 u32set l2s1 type "l2" table blocked_subsc

-## Tables storing unauthorised user IDs
+## Tables storing unauthorized user IDs

-### Tables stroring IP adresses of unauthorised L2/L3 connected subscribers
+### Tables storing IP addresses of unauthorized L2/L3 connected subscribers
 An example:

 	u32set create ips1 size 4096 bucket_size 16